-N.B.
-Persistence will be enabled automatically
+Persistence will be enabled automatically.

-For NAT mode VIPs, leave the Real Server port blank as shown below:
+For NAT mode VIPs, leave the Real Server Port field blank as shown below:

 Label IIS1 0

 Real Server IP Address 192.168.30.22 0

 Real Server Port 0

-Weight 100 0
+Weight 100 •

 Minimum Connections 0 0

-Maximum Connections 0 0
+Maximum Connections 0 •

-Cancel Update
+Cancel odate

-Packets will then be forwarded to the Real Servers on the same port as it was received at the VIP.
+Packets will then be forwarded to the Real Servers on the same port as received by the VIP.

-N.B.
-For Layer 4 DR mode VIPs, there is no Real Server Port field since port translation is not possible in this mode and packets will be forwarded to the same port as specified for the VIP
+For Layer 4 DR mode VIPs, there is no Real Server Port field since port translation is not possible in this mode and packets will be forwarded to the same port as specified for the VIP.

-NOTE : To create an auto firewall mark VIP that listens on all ports, simply specify in the ports field rather than a specific port number.
+To create an auto firewall mark VIP that listens on all ports, simply specify \ in the ports field rather than a specific port number.

-NOTE : The heath check port is automatically set to be the first port in the list, e.g. if ports 80 & 443 are defined for the VIP, the check port is automatically set to port 80.
+The heath check port is automatically set to be the first port in the list, e.g. if ports 80 & 443 are defined for the VIP, the check port is automatically set to port 80.
 This can be changed if required using the Check Port field.